nicodoerre/PR_work_submission/ReadMe.md

 - `--pre_train`: Whether or not a previous trained model should be used to instantiate a higher scale model
 - `--frequency_loss`: Whether or not to use the combined loss discussd in the report

-Please note that default values are prvided in the script, but to use the pre training strategy in the paper, the pre_train flag needs to be expolicitly set.
+Please note that even though default values are provided in the script, the path to the dataset needs to be specified.
+To use the pre training strategy in the paper, the pre_train flag needs to be expolicitly set.
 The same applies when using the combined loss (`--frequency_loss`).

 ## How to showcase the model
 To generate outputs and to showcase the model, the `showcase.py` script must be used.
 Simply call it like this: `python showcase.py` with the additional arguments discussed below: